KANSAS CITY — When Rolf Benirschke lined up to try a 35-yard field goal with 28 seconds to play, the odds were decidedly in his favor.

-The odds on Kansas City winning this game certainly seemed less than Benirschke's chances of making an intermediate-range field goal from the right hash mark.
+The odds on Kansas City's winning seemed less favorable than Benirschke's chances of making an intermediate-range field goal from the right hash mark.

-The Chiefs (4-3) were out-gained by the Chargers, 512 yards to 222.
+The Chiefs (4-3) were outgained by the Chargers (1-6), 512 yards to 222.
 The Chargers had the ball nearly twice as long, 39 minutes to 21, and ran 95 plays to 50.
 The Chargers enjoyed a 35-13 edge in first downs.
 No team had ever run as many plays or had as many first downs against the Chiefs.

-So how did the Chargers wind up losing their sixth straight game and falling completely out of contention in the AFC West?
+So how did the Chargers get their sixth straight loss and fall out of contention in the AFC West?

-The Chargers lost despite getting explosive Gary Anderson more involved in the offense (36 yards rushing, 92 yards receiving, 111 yards on kick returns).
-They lost despite unexpected production from two receivers, aging Charlie Joiner (7 catches, 90 yards) and young Trumaine Johnson (8 catches, 91 yards).
+The Chargers lost in spite of getting explosive Gary Anderson more involved in the offense (36 yards rushing, 92 yards receiving, 111 yards on kick returns).
+They lost in spite of unexpected production from two receivers, aging Charlie Joiner (7 catches, 90 yards) and young Trumaine Johnson (8 catches, 91 yards).

-The Chargers lost despite a gritty effort that balanced out the loss of five injured players, including Dan Fouts, Wes Chandler, Lionel James, Eric Sievers and Ken Dallafior.
+The Chargers lost in spite of a gritty effort that balanced the loss of five injured players, Dan Fouts, Wes Chandler, Lionel James, Eric Sievers and Ken Dallafior.

 If anything, the offense functioned more smoothly than it has all season when Mark Herrmann replaced Fouts in the second half.

 Fouts, who had played a quarter and a half with a headache and nausea brought on by a mild concussion, turned in an uneven performance.
-He completed 19 of 33 throws for 200 yards and 1 touchdown, but was intercepted 3 times, with two of them returned for touchdowns.
+He completed 19 of 33 throws for 200 yards and a touchdown but was intercepted three times, with two of them returned for touchdowns.

 Herrmann, after replacing Fouts for one play in the first quarter, was given notice at halftime that he would play the second half.
-He stepped in and completed 18 of 32 attempts for 181 yards, 1 touchdown and 1 interception.
+He stepped in and completed 18 of 32 attempts for 181 yards.
+He threw a touchdown pass was intercepted once.

-Herrmann's 12-yard scoring pass to Anderson brought the Chargers within a point of the Chiefs with 3:42 left in the game.
+Herrmann's 12-yard scoring pass to Anderson brought the Chargers within a point of the Chiefs with 3:42 left.

 The Chiefs, after failing to run out the clock, were forced to punt.
-Anderson returned Lewis Colbert's kick 31 yards to the Kansas City 47.
-There were 55 seconds left.
+Anderson returned Lewis Colbert's kick 31 yards to the Kansas City 47 with 55 seconds left.

-The Chargers then moved into position for Benirschke's dramatic field-goal try as Herrmann threw to Anderson for eight yards, then ran for six.
+The Chargers then moved into position for Benirschke's field goal try as Herrmann threw to Anderson for eight yards, then ran for six.
 The Chiefs were called for pass interference as Herrmann attempted to hit Johnson.

-Now, with a first down at the 17-yard line and 28 seconds left, the Chargers sent in Benirschke.
-They had no timeouts left and didn't want to risk a turnover or time expiring if they tried another play, according to Coach Don Coryell.
+Then, with a first down at the 17-yard line and 28 seconds left, the Chargers sent in Benirschke.
+They had no timeouts and didn't want to risk a turnover or time expiring if they tried another play, according to Coach Don Coryell.

 "It would have been too hairy to try to get out of bounds and then get lined up for a kick," Coryell said.
 "We made the right decision."

 None of the Chargers questioned the decision.
-A check of Benirschke's history indicates he has a 90% chance of success from a range of 20 to 29 yards (47 for 52), versus 66% from 30 to 39 yards.
+A check of Benirschke's history indicates he has a 90% success rate from a range of 20 to 29 yards (47 for 52), versus 66% from 30 to 39 yards.

-The snap and the hold seemed to be nearly flawless, and none of the Chiefs penetrated the protection.
+The snap and the hold seemed nearly flawless, and none of the Chiefs penetrated the protection.